jdeferio/healthdbETL/README.md

 The source code is currently hosted on GitHub at: https://github.com/jdeferio/healthdbETL

-Binary installers for the latest released version are _not_ currently available, but the package can be installed using either [Pip](https://pip.pypa.io/en/stable/), [Poetry](https://python-poetry.org) or a package manager of your chosing.
+Binary installers for the latest released version are _not_ currently available, but the package can be installed using either [Pip](https://pip.pypa.io/en/stable/), [Poetry](https://python-poetry.org) or a package manager of your choosing.

 ```sh
 # pip